Marormur/Website/docs/LEGACY_JS_FILES.md

 # Legacy JS files touched during lint-maintenance (2025-10-27)

-> NOTE: These files are historical or compiled outputs.
+> **NOTE:** These files are historical or compiled outputs.
 Do NOT use these as the primary place for new development.
 Prefer `src/ts/` TypeScript sources for all new code and edits.
 The `js/` directory contains emitted JS (runtime output) and legacy artifacts kept for reference or compatibility only.

+> **UPDATE (2025-10-28):** With the esbuild bundle pipeline now in place (`scripts/build-esbuild.mjs` → `js/app.bundle.js`), many of these individual JS files will eventually be replaced by the single IIFE bundle.
+The bundle uses a compatibility adapter (`src/ts/compat/expose-globals.ts`) to expose modules on `window.*` for legacy consumers.
+See CHANGELOG.md section "Build - Esbuild bundle (compat adapter) ✅" for details.

 The following files were edited as part of a targeted lint-maintenance pass.
 Many of these are legacy JavaScript sources.
 If a TypeScript source exists under `src/ts/`, prefer editing that file and rebuilding the project instead of changing emitted JS.